Foxtrot (album): Recording

 During the album's sessions, Genesis recorded the live favourite "Twilight Alehouse", which had been written and performed when founding member and guitarist Anthony Phillips was in the band (a short instrumental excerpt of the song appears on their debut album From Genesis to Revelation between "Fireside Song" and "The Serpent").
 However, Genesis decided "Twilight Alehouse" was inferior to the newer material and kept it off the final track list, though Banks said in 2012 that, in retrospect, it was better than most of the songs which ended up on the album.
 It was put out as a limited single by ZigZag magazine and the band's fan club in 1973 and as the B-side to "I Know What I Like (In Your Wardrobe)" in 1974.
 A piece devised by Rutherford and rehearsed by the band in a 3/4 time signature was not used, but it was adapted by Hackett into "Shadow of the Hierophant" on Voyage of the Acolyte.
-Hackett presented a early version of his song "The Hermit", but the group passed on it.
+Hackett presented an early version of his song "The Hermit", but the group passed on it.
 It would also be included on Voyage of the Acolyte.
 The group tried an early take of "Firth of Fifth" but it failed to inspire their interest.
 Banks worked on it over the course of the following year and it was released on their next album, Selling England by the Pound.
 When Smith heard the album for the first time, he said to the band's friend and roadie Richard Macphail: "This is the one that makes their career".
 Smith added: "I had to wipe a tear from my eye.
 Everything that one had believed about the band had come through".
 Banks was particularly pleased with Foxtrot which he thought contained no weak tracks.